‘We’re in the foxhole together’: House Democrats reckon with a diminished majority

 The tensions have subsided somewhat as Democrats come to grips with their tenuous majority.
 With five House contests still unresolved, Democrats have secured 222 seats, and Republican candidates hold leads in all five of the uncalled races.

-Rep. Alexandria Ocasio-Cortez (D-N.Y.), a leader of the “Squad” that will significantly expand its ranks even as the larger Democratic majority shrinks, acknowledged that liberal activists tend to bristle at the suggestion that the burden should be on the left to rein in their ambitions.
+Rep. Alexandria Ocasio-Cortez (D-N.Y.), a leader of the “Squad” that will significantly expand its ranks even as the larger Democratic majority shrinks, acknowledged that liberal activists tend to bristle at the suggestion that the burden should be on the left to rein in its ambitions.
 But, she said, “I think there is a little bit of a kind of a realization inside the caucus that we have to work together.”

 With a larger majority, she said, “we could afford to lose, you know, 10, 15 members.
 Now, I’m hoping — I sense — that there is more of an openness to collaboration.
 But we’re going to have to see.”

 The close margins are also a potential boon to a group of centrists, the Problem Solvers Caucus, that was largely sidelined for the past two years.
 The group stands to have much more relevance in a closely divided House — and especially if the Senate remains under Republican control after a pair of Jan.
-5 runoff elections in Georgia, forcing Biden to run his legislative agenda through a GOP gauntlet.
+5 runoff elections in Georgia, forcing Biden to run his legislative agenda through a GOP gantlet.

 “We need to do some problem-solving within the caucus, not just between the Democrats and Republicans,” said Rep. Josh Gottheimer (D-N.J.), a co-chairman of the group.
 “We’re going to have to talk to each other and recognize that no one’s going to get everything they want.
 But if we want to govern and actually help the president-elect achieve his agenda, just by the nature of the numbers, we’re going to have to pass things that are more pragmatic.”